This island is one of the largest and is the most populated of all the islands in the Canary Islands.

-If you’d like to learn about the history of the island, visit our Weebly page which gives a very nice summary of all the important historical facts about Tenerife.
+If you’d like to learn about the history of the island, visit our Tenerife Weebly blog which gives a very nice summary of all the important historical facts about Tenerife.

 To get an idea of what kind of weather to expect on the island, check our Youtube Channel where you’ll find videos about the weather for every month and other interesting information.